Clemapfel/mousetrap/docs/09_native_rendering.md

 #### Texture Space

-A vertices `texture_coordinate` in texture space uses a different coordinate system.
-This is anchored at the top-left of the texture, with the y-coordinate increasing in value when going down and decreasing in value when going up.
+A vertices `texture_coordinate` use **texture space**, which uses a different coordinate system.
+It is anchored at the top-left of the texture, with the y-coordinate increasing in value when going down and decreasing in value when going up.
 The x-coordinate increase in value when going right, and decreases when going left.
 Coordinates are normalized to `[0, 1]`.

 Some examples: